Council tax discounts - person with significant cognitive impairment

 Your full council tax bill is based on at least two adults (people over 18) living in a property.

-People certified as Severely Mentally Impaired do not count towards the number of adults considered to be living in a property.
+People certified as having a significant cognitive impairment do not count towards the number of adults considered to be living in a property.

-This means if 2 adults live in a property and 1 of them is a person with severe mental impairment, the bill will be worked out as if only 1 adult lives there.
+This means if 2 adults live in a property and 1 of them is a person with a significant cognitive impairment, the bill will be worked out as if only 1 adult lives there.
 This would reduce the bill by 25%.

-If the only person or all persons living in the property have severe mental impairment, they will be fully exempt from council tax.
+If the only person or all persons living in the property have a significant cognitive impairment, they will be fully exempt from council tax.

 Documents needed to apply

-Before applying for a person with severe mental impairment discount, you will need the following documents:
+Before applying for a person with a significant cognitive impairment discount, you will need the following documents:

 • a signed medical certificate from a qualified medial professional confirming the following: